yunsuf/beyan/help-docs/questionnaires.md

 ## **Executive Summary**

-This document provides a comprehensive analysis of the Kimi-VL Document Digitization System project and presents strategic questions to guide development completion.
+This document provides a comprehensive analysis of the project and presents strategic questions to guide development completion.
 The project has excellent design documentation but requires actual implementation to become production-ready.

 ---

 ## **1. Current Project Structure & Understanding**

 ### **Project Overview**
-This is a **Kimi-VL-powered document digitization system** designed to automatically process unstructured documents (PDFs, images) and extract structured data.
+This is a document digitization system designed to automatically process unstructured documents (PDFs, images) and extract structured data.
 The system focuses on business documents like commercial invoices, packing lists, and certificates.

 ### **Core Architecture**
 - **Multi-agent system** with specialized AI agents for different processing stages